-2017 Joint Mission Recommendations Progress Update Multisectoral NCD coordination is further elevated to the highest possible level of the Government, including operationalizing the National NCD Committee.
-The National Multisectoral NCD Committee is operationalized and meeting on a regular basis There is the opportunity to enhance coordination through more regular meetings.
+Multisectoral NCD coordination is further elevated to the highest possible level of the Government, including operationalizing the National NCD Committee.
+The National Multisectoral NCD Committee is operationalized and meeting on a regular basis.
+There is the opportunity to enhance coordination through more regular meetings.
 More sectors have been included under the NCD Committee in 2018 and two main NCD coordination sub-committees have been approved, one on NCD legislation and policies, and one on NCD awareness and media coverage.
 Terms of reference for sectors are in place providing the roles of each sector.

-Following the meeting of the Joint UN Task Force with the cabinet sub-committee on NCDs recommendations for costing and implementation out in the strategic plan are ongoing. pperationalize National NCD Strategy.
-Fully align national health policies, strategies and plans with the National Economic Vision 2030, and with strategic plans of the sectors involved in the NCD plan, including matching out in the strategic plan are ongoing.
+Following the meeting of the Joint UN Task Force with the cabinet sub-committee on NCDs, recommendations for costing and implementation were developed.
+Actions to achieve the targets set out in the strategic plan are ongoing.

 Multisectoral costed action plan is developed to operationalize National NCD Strategy.

+A costed multisectoral action plan is in place.

 Fully align national health policies, strategies and plans with the National Economic Vision 2030, and with strategic plans of the sectors involved in the NCD plan, including matching of the KPIs.

 Ensure that NCDs are incorporated into the governorates and local action plans and programmes in place.
-A costed multisectoral action plan is in place.